Treacherous Three: Legacy

-The Treacherous Three are remembered as the originators of fast rapping, directly influencing MCs such as T La Rock, LL Cool J, Limp Bizkit and Rakim.
+The Treacherous Three are remembered as the originators of fast rapping, directly influencing MCs such as T La Rock, LL Cool J, and Rakim.
 They are also known as the first MC's to represent lyrical rap.
 They were also the first MCs to perform in Brazil, Holland, and Bermuda and were among the first MC's to travel to approximately 14 other countries.

 Kool Moe Dee began a successful solo career in 1986 and is known for such classic hits as "Wild Wild West", Go See the Doctor, "God Made Me Funke", "I Go to Work" and "How Ya Like Me Now".
 Moe Dee also became known for his long-standing rivalry with LL Cool J. Special K put out his own solo single in 1987.
 L.A. went on to choreograph all of Kool Moe Dee's videos just as he did with all of the Treacherous Three's shows.
 DJ Easy Lee moved on to producing music and took a job as National Director of Promotions at Ichiban Records.